Get 20% off your order with the code WINTER20!

 Answer: As of September 26, 2024 , and for several years now, the best sleeping position is on your back .
 Although the fetal position helps some people relieve lower back pain.

-For us, the side position is the second best position, provided that you ensure good alignment of the neck and spine using a pillow between your legs.
+For us, the side position is the second best position, provided that you ensure good alignment of the neck and spine using a pillow between the legs.

 To introduce this topic, we know that sleep is an essential part of our daily life.

-It is therefore important that it is restorative: We are then talking about good quality sleep and the many benefits that result from it.
+It is therefore important that it is restorative: We are then talking about the good quality of sleep and the many benefits that result from it.

-We spend about a third of our lives sleeping, which again means that the quality of our sleep is critical to our health and well-being.
+We spend about a third of our lives sleeping, which again means that the quality of our sleep is essential to our health and well-being.

 However, the quality of our sleep depends not only on the time we spend sleeping, but also on the position in which we sleep , and many other factors that must be taken into account such as the mattress and its quality.